-Killeen Housing Authority is a public housing agency in Killeen, Texas that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Rental Assistance Demonstration (RAD) programs.
+Killeen Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Rental Assistance Demonstration (RAD) programs.

 Killeen Housing Authority serves Killeen.